angular/angular/devtools/docs/overview.md

 ### Select a directive or component

 Similar to Chrome DevTools, you can inspect the page to select a particular component or directive.
-Click the **_Inspect element_** icon at the top left corner within Devtools and hover over a DOM element on the page.
+Click the **_Inspect element_** icon in the top left corner within Devtools and hover over a DOM element on the page.
 Angular DevTools recognizes the associated directives and/or components and lets you select the corresponding element in the Component tree.

 ![selecting dom node](assets/inspect-element.png)